 What if there’s isn’t another company to work within your field?
 Then find like-minded people regardless of race and create/build together!

-You won’t get paid as much as before, but the potential for the company to be great in the long run will be more satisfying than taking money from an oppressor, because in this instance you’re working for a purpose.
+You won’t get paid as much as before, but the potential for the company to be great in the long run will be more satisfying than taking money from an oppressor because — in this instance — you’re working for a purpose.

 In this case, you would have chosen both racial justice and “money and fame”.

-To conclude, doing this is possible, but it takes courage to make the first step (standing up for what you believe in, no matter the cost).
+Doing this is possible, but it takes courage to make the first step (standing up for what you believe in, no matter the cost).

-For all the people who want the system to change, maybe you should get out of your current system and build/join another one.
+So to all of the people who want the system to change, maybe you should get out of your current system and build/join another one.

 So what’s more important: racial justice or “money and fame”?

 Choose wisely, the next generation is watching.